What Is Customer Education? (+Best Software, Types of Programs)

 Customer education has become a must-have feature for business productivity in today’s age of flexible work.

-With more teams in remote settings, your users want tools that are quick to adopt or have clear pathways to receive substantial support through self-service learnings or on-demand programs.
+With more teams in remote settings, your customers, partners, and end-users want tools that are quick to adopt, have clear pathways to receive substantial support through self-service learnings or on-demand programs, and provide value fast.
 How you educate your customers plays a big role in differentiating where you stand against your competitors.

-Customer education — also known as customer training — helps companies distribute guidance, best practices, and in-depth knowledge about their products and services.
-A great education program serves customers throughout the entire lifecycle, from onboarding new users to engaging unresponsive accounts and moving upsell opportunities down the pipeline.
+Customer education helps companies distribute guidance, best practices, and in-depth knowledge about their products and services.
+An excellent partner education program serves customers throughout the entire lifecycle, from onboarding new users to engaging unresponsive accounts and moving to upsell opportunities down the pipeline.

 How do you decide when customer education is worth the investment?
 You’ll likely benefit from having a defined set of customer resources if your product falls into one of these categories: